DataDog/datadog-agent/Dockerfiles/agent/windows/README.md

 docker run --rm -it -v "${pwd}:c:\mnt" -e OMNIBUS_TARGET=main -e MAJOR_VERSION=7 -e RELEASE_VERSION=nightly -e PY_RUNTIMES=3 datadog/agent-buildimages-windows_x64:1809 c:\mnt\tasks\winbuildscripts\buildwin.bat
 ```

-The above will build the Agent 7 nightly.
-To build the Agent 6, use the following variables:
-- MAJOR_VERSION=6
-- PY_RUNTIMES=2,3

 The build artifacts will be in `omnibus\pkg`.

 2. Build the entrypoint